ovokpus/Azure-Streaming-Pipeline/README.md

 1. [Hurricane Harvey Tweets](https://www.kaggle.com/datasets/dan195/hurricaneharvey) Tweets containing hurricane harvey in the message from the morning of the tropical storm event (20th August 2017) up to when it became a Hurricane and then downgraded back to a tropical storm.

-2. [Satellite Images if Hurricane Damage](https://www.kaggle.com/datasets/kmader/satellite-images-of-hurricane-damage) Satellite images from Texas after the Hurricane.
+2. [Satellite Images of Hurricane Damage](https://www.kaggle.com/datasets/kmader/satellite-images-of-hurricane-damage) Satellite images from Texas after the Hurricane.
 This dataset has been divided into 2 labels, for Machine learning purposes, to show photos that show damage and photos that do not show damage.

 Original Data is sources from [this location](https://ieee-dataport.org/open-access/detecting-damaged-buildings-post-hurricane-satellite-imagery-based-customized)